CSCfi/csc-user-guide/docs/apps/rstudio.md

 rstudio
 ```

+!!! note
-!!! note Note that it may take some time to initialize RStudio after running the `rstudio` command.
+ It may take some time to initialize RStudio after running the `rstudio` command.

 For information on `r-env`, see the user documentation [here](./r-env.md).